blue-button/bluebutton.js/README.md

 Requirements:

 - [Ruby](http://www.ruby-lang.org/).
 We recommend using Ruby 2.0.
-View [installation instructions](http://www.ruby-lang.org/en/downloads/).
+View the [installation instructions](http://www.ruby-lang.org/en/downloads/).
 - [Google's Closure Compiler](https://developers.google.com/closure/compiler/).
 Download the [latest version](http://closure-compiler.googlecode.com/files/compiler-latest.zip), unzip, and place `compiler.jar` into the `vendor` directory.

 All builds are placed in the `build/` directory.
 Both development and production builds first assemble all JavaScript files in the `src/` directory in the order defined in `manifest.json`.
 All JavaScript files are concatenated and compiled with Google's Closure Compiler.
-All errors and warnings will be printed to the console and the script will quit.
+All errors and warnings will be printed to the console.

 <!--
 ## Running Tests